NOW AVAILABLE: Building Plans & Kits for ARRIBA

 (And a Capable Camp-Cruiser As Well)

-Kits of all the plywood pieces, pre-cut, can be ordered directly from Hewes & Co. in Blue Hill, Maine.
-To order: Email Gardner Pickering at [email protected].
+Kits of all the plywood pieces, pre-cut, can be purchased from Off Center Harbor.
+CLICK HERE to fill out an inquiry form to initiate your order and/or inquiries.
 Kits ship within 4 weeks and often quicker, on a first-come-first-served basis.
-Plans sets are not included with the kit and must be purchased separately (see above paragraph on "Plans Set").
+Plans sets are not included with the kit and must be purchased separately (see above paragraph on “Plans Set” and link/button to purchase the plans).

 Rather than settle for an inflatable RIB that can hardly be rowed and cannot be sailed, one of today’s top small boat designers, Doug Hylan, has created OONAGH (pronounced “oo’-nah”) as a legitimate alternative to the inflatable/RIB dinghy.